-- 1. Loosen the stem clamp bolt.

-- 2. Insert the handlebar into the stem.

-- 3. Tighten the stem clamp bolt securely.

-- Check the handlebar for tightness.
-If you can move it forward or backward, the clamp bolt is not tight enough.

-- 5. Check steering by straddling the front wheel and trying to turn the handlebar.
+- 1. Remove the stem cap bolts and stem cap. - 2.
+Insert the handlebar into the stem. - 3.
+Reattach the stem cap by tightening the stem cap bolts equally.
+Note the distance between the stem and stem cap should be equal on top and bottom of the cap. - 4.
+Check the handlebar for tightness.
+If you can move it forward or backward, the cap bolts are not tight enough. - 5.
+Check steering by straddling the front wheel and trying to turn the handlebar.
 If you can turn the handlebar without turning the front wheel.
 The stem is too loose.
 Align the handlebar with the front wheel.
 Retighten the expander bolt (clockwise).

-Recommended torque is 15 ft.. lbs
+Recommended torque is 15 ft lbs.